ltw-webdev-1/curriculum/boxes-and-flows.md

   - type: image
     image: box-model-content.svg
+    notes: |
+      The CSS box models starts with the content, which defines the basic box.

   - type: image
     image: box-model-padding.svg
+    notes: |
+      Next to the content, pushing the edge of the box away is called `padding`

   - type: image
     image: box-model-border.svg
+    notes: |
+      At the edge of the `padding` is a stroke around the edges of the box called `border`

   - type: image
     image: box-model-margin.svg
+    notes: |
+      Outside the border, pushing other boxes away, is called `margin`

   - type: image
     image: margin-order.svg
+    notes: |
+      Since a box has 4 sides, we can specify different `margin`, `padding` and `border` for each side.

+      When specifying `margin` or `padding` we can write 1–4 numbers.

+      - 1 number specifies a margin (or padding) on all 4 sides
+      - 2 numbers: top/bottom & left/right
+      - 3 numbers: top, left/right, bottom

+      Then we writing 4 numbers we’re specifying all different sizes, starting at the top and working around the box clockwise: top, right, bottom, left.

   - type: code-n-image
+    notes: |
+      Browser’s have a few different layout width calculation models.
+The default is called `content-box` and the one we’re **always** going to use is called `border-box`.
+When making responsive websites `border-box` simplifies the math.

+      With the default `content-box` if we specify a `width` the actual layout width is not what we specify but the sum of the `width` + `padding` + `border` so our layouts become cumbersome because we always have to make mathematical choices.

+      With `border-box` the `width` we define is the final `width`: `border` and `padding` are inside what we define, making the math inconsequential.
     image: border-box.svg
     css: |
       /*